 Restructuring the economy and bridging the gap in trade regulations in preparation for Taiwan to join trade agreements also require the concerted efforts of various agencies.
 These demonstrate that policy coordination among different agencies is of increasing importance, in turn calling for the benefit of a higher-level coordination mechanism.

-To facilitate the coordination of the positions and resources of different agencies in pushing for joining the TPP and RCEP as well as implementing the New Southbound Policy, and in order to demonstrate Taiwan’s determination to press ahead with these policies, the Office of Trade Negotiations under the auspices of the Executive Yuan is being founded to replace the former iteration that operated under the MOEA.
+To facilitate the coordination of the positions and resources of different agencies in pushing for joining the CPTPP as well as implementing the New Southbound Policy, and in order to demonstrate Taiwan’s determination to press ahead with these policies, the Office of Trade Negotiations under the auspices of the Executive Yuan is being founded to replace the former iteration that operated under the MOEA.

 Meanwhile, drawing on the expertise and experience that the former iteration of the OTN and its staff have amassed over the years, and building on the progress they have achieved, the government has decided to integrate them into the new Office under the Executive Yuan.
 The new Office is expected to further exercise its functions in trade negotiations and coordination in a more efficient fashion.

-(1) Participating in and pushing for multilateral and bilateral trade negotiations; joining regional trade integration such as the TPP and the RCEP
+- Participating in and pushing for multilateral and bilateral trade negotiations; joining regional trade integration such as the CPTPP

 Our Functions and Tasks